-The Kappa-bashi is a 36.6 x 3.1-metre wooden suspension bridge over the Azusa-gawa river in the centre of Kamikochi, not far from the bus terminal.
+The Kappa-Bashi is a 36.6 x 3.1-metre wooden suspension bridge over the Azusa-gawa river in the centre of Kamikochi, not far from the bus terminal.
 Several hotels, restaurants and souvenir shops can be found here.
 With the Hotaka Mountain Range in front and volcanic Mt.
-Yakedake billowing white smoke in the south, Kappa-bashi’s stunning views from the bridge makes this one of the most scenic spots in Kamikochi, hence its popularity.
+Yakedake billowing white smoke in the south, Kappa-Bashi’s stunning views from the bridge makes this one of the most scenic spots in the town, hence its popularity.

 The Visitor Centre in Kamikochi – Mari Nicholson

-The more experienced walker.will enjoy the climbs in the surrounding peaks, following one of the many delineated trails.
-These are more challenging but are only recommended between mid-June and mid-September.
-If you are new to the area, you should be aware that the treeline of Kamikochi continues up to 2500 metres which takes the hiker into a craggy world of rocks and cliffs.
-Climbing on these craggy peaks can be extremely dangerous even in good weather and should be tackled with great care, especially if there is wind, rain, or snow.
-The rain in Kamikochi can be intense and can continue for days, especially higher up, and can leave the hiker on the verge of hypothermia.
+The more experienced walker will enjoy the climbs in the surrounding peaks, following one of the many delineated trails.
+These are more challenging and are only recommended between mid-June and mid-September.
+If you are new to the area, you should be aware that the treeline of Kamikochi continues up to 2500 metres which takes the hiker into a craggy world of rocks and cliffs where, even in good weather, climbing can be extremely dangerous.
+These peaks should be tackled with great care, especially if there is wind or rain, as the rain on the high crags can be intense and has been known to continue for several days, leaving hikers on the verge of hypothermia.
 Every year there are accidents and people lose their lives in the mountains.

 Resting Awhile – Mari Nicholson